breadcat/blog.minskio.co.uk/content/posts/sf-masterworks-progress.md

 * 53 - The Dancers at the End of Time - Michael Moorcock
 * 61 - The Child Garden - Geoff Ryman
 * 66 - Life During Wartime - Lucius Shepard
-* 67 - Where Late the Sweet Birds Sang - Kate Wilhelm
 * 69 - Dark Benediction - Walter M. Miller Jr.